 Women with PID do not always have symptoms.
 If symptoms do occur, they may include: Pain in the lower abdomenVaginal discharge with a foul odorFatigueFeverNausea or vomitingPainful intercoursePainful urinationVaginal bleeding

 Because symptoms are often subtle or nonexistent, PID can be difficult to diagnose.
 There are no specific tests for PID.

-If PID is suspected, the doctor will ask about your symptoms, as well as your sexual history, partners, and birth control methods.
+If PID is suspected, you will be asked about your symptoms, as well as your sexual history, partners, and birth control methods.
 A physical and pelvic exam will be done.
 The pelvic exam is key to making the diagnosis.
 Samples from the vagina or cervix may be taken to help diagnose the problem.

 Tests may include: Cultures of the cervix to test for STDsBlood tests to check pregnancy status, and signs of infectionLaparoscopy—insertion of a thin, lighted telescopic tube through a small incision in the abdomen to look at the reproductive organs

 The primary treatment for PID is antibiotics.
 More than 1 antibiotic may be prescribed to treat the problem.
 Finish the entire dose of each medication, even if your symptoms disappear during treatment.

 You may be hospitalized if the diagnosis is uncertain, you do not improve, or your symptoms are severe.
 In the hospital, antibiotics can be given by IV.
 In certain situations, surgery may be required to remove infected or damaged tissue.

 To help reduce your chance of PID: Use a latex condom each time you have sexual intercourse.Discuss birth control options with your doctor.
-Ask which methods may decrease your risk of PID.Seek immediate treatment for symptoms, such as unusual vaginal discharge or bleeding.Limit the number of sexual partners.Have regular screening tests for STDs.
+Ask which methods may decrease your risk of PID.Seek immediate treatment for symptoms, such as unusual vaginal discharge or bleeding.Limit your number of sexual partners.Have regular screening tests for STDs.